£100/€100 off for new WeRoaders - use code JOINUS100

 If you pay in advance part of the money pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded in case of trip cancellation.

-We offer several payment methods to meet all needs:
+We offer several payment methods to fit every need:

 Can I cancel or modify my booking?